Flavor of Love season 2: Somethin's Stinkin' in the House of Flav

 Twenty new contestants arrive at the mansion and discover that there were only fourteen beds.
 When H-Town and Saaphyri fight over a bed, Flav asked them what happened.
 After finding out who started the fight, Saaphyri is disqualified for physically assaulting H-Town.
 Flav revealed that he had a spy in his house; this turned out to be Eye'z.
 She told Flav that Bamma is too quiet, Somethin is crazy, Hood was sent to the show by her agent, Wire was on The Fifth Wheel, Tiger wasn't into Flav, Choclate didn't say much, and Toasteee drinks too much.
-Later, Somethin shared an intimate moment with Flav, and Spunkeey called her out on lesbian statements she made before.
+Later, Somethin shared an intimate moment with Flav, and Spunkeey called her out and snitches on Somethin for lesbian statements she made before.
 Somethin erupted and begins to scream; the producers added a demonic voice for humorous effect.
+Spunkeey also gets into it with Toastee, when she snitches on and calls out Toastee for being quote, "tipsy".
 After the five girls Hood, Bamma, H-Town, Choclate and Saaphyri were eliminated, the contestants discovered that Somethin had defecated on the floor during the elimination ceremony because she couldn't hold it in or go to the bathroom.